Cohomology of vector bundles on the moduli space of parabolic connections on $\mathbb{P}^1$ minus $5$ points: Orthogonality, conjectural compactified Radon transform, and Geometric Langlands Correspondence

-Let us extend this picture to the whole $\widehat{M}'$, the coarse moduli space of $\bnu'$-$\mathfrak{sl}_2$-parabolic connections of degree $-1$ with a cyclic vector (see Definition \ref{with_cyc_vec_odd}).
-In this case, we replace $S$ (respectively, $S^{\vee}$) in (\ref{radon}) with $P$ (respectively, $P^{\vee}$).
+Let us extend this picture to the whole $\widehat{M}'$, the coarse moduli space of $\bnu'$-$\mathfrak{sl}_2$-parabolic connections of degree $-1$ with a cyclic vector (see Definition \zcref{with_cyc_vec_odd}).
+In this case, we replace $S$ (respectively, $S^{\vee}$) in \zcref{radon} with $P$ (respectively, $P^{\vee}$).
 This modification leads to the following conjecture:

 \begin{Conj}[Partially Compactified Radon Transfrom] The derived category of $D(P)_{\bnu}$-modules on $P$ is equivalent to the derived category of $D_{\bnu}$-modules on $P^{\vee}$: